Kyle Gawley is the CEO and co-founder of Get Invited, as well as a contributor to the Nutshell blog.

 As with a new friendship or marriage, every relationship that you build in life requires you to invest some of your time in getting to know the other person.

-Building customer relationships are no different.
+Building customer relationships is no different.

 Let’s look at dating as an example: You invest a portion of your time with another person and ask them questions so you can learn about their interests and passions in life.
 You also begin to develop an understanding of their personality and then build rapport with them based on this.